 The Ecodesign Ready Scheme is a new landmark…

 To gain access to any of the Government incentives available, the installation must abide by the Governments Microgeneration Certification Scheme.
 The Microgeneration Certification Scheme (MCS) is a guarantee to the customer that the installations carried under the scheme will be to a recognised standard of competence.
-In order that a renewable installation can be eligible for the Feed in Tariffs or Renewable Heat Incentive, it must be undertaken by an MCS Installer using equipment certified under the scheme.
+As a result, for a renewable installation to be eligible for the Feed in Tariffs or Renewable Heat Incentive, it must be undertaken by an MCS Installer using equipment certified under the scheme.

-The MCS scheme covers everything in connection with the installation, from the presentation of the quotation, method of payment, anticipated output and final certification documents.
-Without the final MCS certificate you will not be able to register for any Government scheme.
+The MCS scheme covers everything in connection with the installation.
+For instance the presentation of the quotation, method of payment, anticipated output and final certification documents.
+As a result of this without the final MCS certificate you will not be able to register for any Government scheme.

 The Domestic Renewable Heat Incentive (RHI) is a government financial incentive to encourage a switch to renewable heating systems.
-If you join and comply with the scheme rules, you’ll receive quarterly payments for seven years.
+So if you join and comply with the scheme rules, you’ll receive quarterly payments for seven years.
 It’s a way to help the UK reduce its carbon emissions.

 The Domestic RHI scheme is for heating systems in single homes.
 The renewable heating system would need to be in a property capable of getting a domestic Energy Performance Certificate (EPC).
-The EPC is used as proof that your property is assessed as a domestic ‘dwelling’ and also confirms that the levels of insulation within the property are up to standard.
+The EPC is used as proof that the levels of insulation within the property are up to standard.
 This primarily looks at loft and cavity wall insulation.
 If you cannot insulate your loft or your cavity walls, because you have solid walls as an example, then you will need to provide supporting evidence within your application.
 Providing you meet the eligibility criteria anyone can apply.
 That includes people that own the homes they live in, private and registered social landlords and self-builders.

 The eligible renewable heating system types for the Domestic RHI are: